jordynesp/Shelter-System/README.md

     - a get method for showing all customers
     - a get method for showing a report of a customer
     - a post method for adding a report about a customer

-Extra:
-- set the timezone of the database (last minute task)